ezmiller/humanscode/_posts/2022-06-28-columns-for-tablecloth-i.markdown

 that provides a column-based tabular `dataset` much like the "dataframes" one finds in R or Python's Pandas library.

-Using just tech.ml.dataset, one can already perform the kind of data analyses over large amounts of data.
+Using just tech.ml.dataset, one can already perform analyses over large amounts of data.
 Indeed, in many cases, thanks to Chris Nurenberger's amazing work, this stack can outperform equivalent tools in Python, R, and even Julia.[^1] However, although very usable in its own right, tech.ml.dataset is somewhat low level and its API is not always consistent.
 For this reason, many people start out with the library to which I will be contributing:
 [tablecloth](https://github.com/scicloj/tablecloth).